Luckily, blocked drainage gullies can be fairly straightforward to fix yourself if you know how to.

 Locating the spot at which the gully is blocked is the first step to fixing the problem.
 This is a really important step as it will determine how you deal with the situation and save you time and energy in trying different methods.
-If the blockage is occurring right at the point at which the water enters the gully, it should be fairly easy for you to remove any leaves, twigs and debris that are obviously causing a problem.
+If the blockage is occurring right at the point at which the water enters the gully, it should be fairly easy for you to remove any leaves, twigs and debris that is obviously causing a problem.

 If there is a grid protecting your gully, you may also want to remove it and give it a clean, removing any build-up of grease and gunk that may have accumulated.
 If the gully is blocked further down, you’ll have to try a slightly more sophisticated solution.